tensorush/tensorush.github.io/content/flr.md

 tags = ["favorite"]
 +++

-Awesome learning resources on Maths, Physics, and Computers I've been hoarding.
+Awesome learning resources on Maths, Physics, and Computers that I've been hoarding.

 <!-- more -->